Duration

 Where could this programme take you?

-Graduates from the programme will have advanced knowledge and be competent civil engineers able to undertake: design solutions for complex civil engineering problems and design systems, components or processes that meet specified needs with appropriate consideration for public health and safety, cultural, societal and environmental considerations; and understand and evaluate the sustainability and impact of civil engineering work in the solution of complex civil engineering problems in societal and environmental contexts.
+Graduates from the programme will have advanced knowledge and be competent civil engineers.
+They will be able to undertake design solutions for complex civil engineering problems and design systems, components or processes.
+The focus will be on meeting specified needs with appropriate consideration for public health and safety along with cultural, societal and environmental considerations.
+Graduates will be able to evaluate the sustainability and impact of civil engineering work when solving complex civil engineering problems.

 Jobs related to this programme